 Amy Jones works on the Informa Law from Routledge imprint, which is the professional publishing arm of the Routledge Law list.
 She commissions books for lawyers specialising in Maritime, Transport, Environment and Energy law as well as non-legally trained professionals in the surrounding fields.
 Her key series include the Lloyd’s Shipping Law Series, the Maritime and Transport Law Library, the Lloyd’s Environment and Energy Law Series, and Lloyd’s Practical Shipping Guides.
-Whilst her books most commonly focus on English law, they will often be relevant to professionals practicing internationally and in other jurisdictions where that law is used.
+She also commissions LLM and upper-level textbooks for the UK and International markets in the Informa Law subject areas as well in Law & Science, Technology, Engineering & Medicine.

-Neil Jordan has worked across a number of lists within the social sciences and now publishes a range of texts in sociology, focusing primarily on monographs and reference collections.
-He has a variety of active series and is keen to consider proposals in the areas of social theory, ethics, inequalities, migration, race and ethnicity, popular culture and cultural politics, research methods, the sociology of knowledge, memory studies, globalisation, gender studies, the body and social movements.
+Neil Jordan has worked across a number of lists within the social sciences and now publishes a range of texts in sociology, focusing primarily on monographs, research-based books and reference collections.
+He has a variety of active series and is keen to consider proposals in the areas of social theory, ethics, inequalities, migration, race and ethnicity, popular culture and cultural politics, research methods, the sociology of knowledge, memory studies, globalisation, political and economic sociology, gender studies, the body, the sociology of emotion and social movements.

-Lucy Kennedy commissions academic and professional books in the field of developmental psychology and neuropsychology.
-With over fourteen years of experience in psychology publishing she has published quality content in a variety of formats including core textbooks, edited collections, handbooks, and books for the general reader.
-Her list includes a wide range of books on established areas such as cognitive and social development, adolescent research, brain disorders and neuropsychological rehabilitation, as well as emerging fields such as brain development.
+Lucy Kennedy commissions academic and professional books globally, in the field of neuropsychology, speech and language disorders and health psychology.
+With over seventeen years of experience in psychology publishing she has published quality content in a variety of formats including core textbooks, edited collections, handbooks, supplementary texts and professional volumes aimed at academics, students, researchers and those in professional practice.
+Her list includes a wide range of books on established areas such as brain disorders and neuropsychological rehabilitation, as well as emerging fields such as e-health.

 Annamarie Kino-Wylam commissions for the David Fulton list in the areas of early years education, secondary education and education studies.
 She publishes books to support initial teacher training, textbooks for students on early years and education studies courses and practical resources for secondary teachers and early years practitioners.
 She also commissions books for Teaching Assistants.

 Alison Kirk commissions in Law concentrating on research monographs, edited collections and original reference books.
-She manages a number of active series and focuses particularly on the following areas: comparative legal systems; constitutional law; criminal law, criminal justice and criminology; cultural diversity and law; election law; jurisprudence and philosophy of law; law and religion; law in Asia; legal ethics; legal history; medical law; migration and asylum law.
+She manages a number of active series and focuses particularly on the following areas: comparative legal systems; constitutional and administrative law; criminal law and criminal justice; cultural diversity and law; human rights and humanitarian law; jurisprudence and philosophy of law; law and religion; law and security; law in Asia; legal ethics; legal history; medical law; migration and asylum law.
 If you have a book proposal or new project you would like to discuss, she would be delighted to hear from you.

 Faye Leerink commissions books in the areas of geography, environmental studies, urban studies, and in tourism, hospitality and events.
 She has been working on these subject areas at Routledge since 2009.
 She particularly enjoys building long term partnerships with authors and strives to publish high quality and original work in our well-established sub-disciplines.
 Faye also has an eager eye for future market trends and is particularly keen to publish research from emerging, cutting edge and interdisciplinary areas, such as human-animal studies, the more than human, the Anthropocene, critical food studies, nature, cultural and heritage tourism, ethics and tourism, and tourism anthropology.
 She is always happy to discuss book ideas or long term writing plans, particularly for monographs, edited collections, handbooks and supplementary texts.
 She can be found on LinkedIn.

-Mark Listewnik has been in reference and textbook book publishing for nearly 20 years.
-He acquires and publishes professional reference and leading textbook titles in all areas of forensic science including introductory texts, cold cases, investigations, fingerprints, toolmark and impression evidence, bloodstain pattern analysis, ballistics and firearms, forensic odontology, forensic pathology, medicolegal death investigation, forensic anthropology, fire debris analysis and investigation, explosives, trace evidence, forensic toxicology, drug analysis, DNA analysis, forensic chemistry, and microscopy.
+Mark Listewnik has been in reference and textbook book publishing for over 20 years.
+He acquires and publishes professional reference and leading textbook titles in Homeland Security and all areas of Forensic Science including: introductory texts, cold cases, investigations, fingerprints, toolmark and impression evidence, bloodstain pattern analysis, ballistics and firearms, forensic odontology, forensic pathology, medicolegal death investigation, forensic anthropology, fire debris analysis and investigation, explosives, trace evidence, forensic toxicology, drug analysis, DNA analysis, forensic chemistry, and microscopy.